ptmclean/search-hits-tracker/README.md

 dotnet run -p ./SearchHitTracker.API
 ```
 ```
+cd search-hit-tracker-ui
+npm i
-npm --prefix ./search-hit-tracker-ui i npm --prefix ./search-hit-tracker-ui start
+npm start
 ```

 After running the second command there should be a website opened in your default browser.
+You need to accept the developer certificate to view the site.

 To run the tests...
 ```